The whole human memory can be, and probably in a short time will be, made accessible to every individual.

 The things we consider important are often undervalued by other

-of missing data.
-For most people it’s easy to ignore because much of it
+For most people it’s easy to ignore because much of it is not

-the idea that they’re not subject to politics, that they’re not skewed
+idea that they’re not subject to politics, that they’re not skewed by an

-by an agenda, that, as I said before, we make sure that we go where the
+agenda, that, as I said before, we make sure that we go where the evidence

 — Barack Obama